WF-001 Rev P

 - CONFLICT MATERIALS: Whitcraft supports the objective that materials sourced for our products be “Conflict Free” as defined by the 2010 Dodd-Frank Act and applicable SEC rules.
 Seller shall disclose any cases when “conflict minerals” that are sourced in the DRC or adjoining countries are used in the manufacture of its products.

-- COUNTERFEIT MATERIALS: Seller shall take the proper actions to prevent any counterfeit materials entering the supply chain.
+- COUNTERFEIT MATERIALS: Seller shall take the proper actions to prevent any counterfeit materials entering the supply chain in accordance with AS5553 (Counterfeit Parts) and AS6174 (Counterfeit Material).
 Detection and prevention processes, training, mitigation, risk assessment, proper documentation and supplier control shall be methods used, as applicable, to the Seller.
 Any suspect, fraudulent or counterfeit material identified shall be communicated to the Purchaser upon detection.
 Customer specific counterfeit prevention requirements are available through the purchasing department.
 It is the responsibility of the Seller to ensure that they are aware of and in compliance with any such specific customer requirements.
+Reference FAA AC 21-29 (Detecting and Reporting Suspected Unapproved Parts).

 (b) Seller warrants to Purchaser that it shall perform the Services using personnel of required skill, experience and qualifications and in a professional and workmanlike manner in accordance with generally recognized industry standards for similar services and shall devote adequate resources to meet its obligations under this Agreement.